Monitoring Tool

 1 From lack of trust to build clear communication

-Good companies identify disadvantages of monitoring early and try to fix them quickly, like
+Good companies identify disadvantages of monitoring as soon as possible and try to fix them

-Disadvantage – Employees feel the company does nit trust on them
+Disadvantage – Employees feel the company does not trust on them

-How you can fix this problem – Explain to them in simple words what is being tracked and what is not tracked
+How you can fix this problem – Explain to employees in simple words what data is being collected or not

 Result